9erson/bytebles/courses/First Byte at Python/Lesson 3 - Decisions.md

 ```

-# Exercises
+### Chew the Byte

-- Write a Python program that asks the user to enter a number, and checks whether the number is even or odd.
+1. Write a Python program that asks the user to enter a number, and checks whether the number is even or odd.
 If the number is even, the program should print "The number is even."
 If the number is odd, the program should print "The number is odd."
-  > [!hint] Hint
-  > ### The Modulo Operator
-To check whether a number is even or odd, you can use the modulo operator %.
-The modulo operator returns the remainder of a division operation.
-If a number is even, it will have no remainder when divided by 2.
-If a number is odd, it will have a remainder of 1 when divided by 2.
-Here are two examples of using the modulo operator:
-> ```python
-10 % 2
-5 % 2

-- Write a Python program that asks the user for their age and prints out their corresponding life stage based on the following criteria:
+2. Write a Python program that asks the user for their age and prints out their corresponding life stage based on the following criteria:
 	- If the age is between 0 and 2 (inclusive), print "Infant"
 	- If the age is between 3 and 4 (inclusive), print "Toddler"
 	- If the age is between 5 and 12 (inclusive), print "Child"